6. QPE with Linear Combination of Unitaries

 L_mps = prepare_mpo.apply(zero_mps)

-Alernatively, the \(\ket{\mathcal{L}}\) state can be directly build calling the build_lcu_prepare_state_mps function
+Alternatively, the \(\ket{\mathcal{L}}\) state can be built directly by calling the build_lcu_prepare_state_mps function.

-f"overlap (should be 1) = {L_mps.overlap(qpe.build_lcu_prepare_state_mps(H)):.3f}"
+print(f"overlap (should be 1) = {overlap:.3f}")

 overlap (should be 1) = 1.000

 6.2.
-SELECT oracle gate¶
+SELECT oracle gate

 Let us then introduce the second LCU oracle, the SELECT oracle.
 It is a unitary operation acting on both the auxiliary \(\ell\)-register and the physical register following